-The term 'narcissist' gets thrown around a lot, but it's a real psychological condition
+How to Spot a Narcissist

 Most of us know more than one person who we’d describe as conceited, self-absorbed and — if they’re really insufferable — narcissistic.
 The term “narcissist” is often used colloquially when we’re speaking about people with the aforementioned qualities, but narcissistic personality disorder is different.
 It is a real psychological condition that’s not often discussed.

-You may be ready to start diagnosing your coworkers, family members and acquaintances, but not so fast!
+You may be ready to start diagnosing your coworkers, acquaintances or family members as narcissists — but not so fast!
 NPD is a rare condition that affects between 0.5 and 1 percent of the general population according to the Diagnostic and Statistical Manual of Mental Disorders.

 There’s a significant difference between a clinical narcissist and a person who loudly sings their own praises and posts a few too many selfies for our liking.